-Accurately modelling anelastic effects in the resulting 3-D model is potentially more problematic, particularly because Q of the crustal low velocity zone beneath Tibet may be quite low and the amplitude and distribution of crustal Q are largely unknown.
-In the inversion, we apply a physical dispersion correction (Kanamori and Anderson, 1977) using the Q model from PREM (Dziewonski & Anderson 1981), in which shear Q is 600 in the 'lid' (top 120 km), 80 in the uppermost mantle to 220 km depth, and 140 below that.
+[20] Accurately modeling anelastic effects in the resulting 3-D model is potentially more problematic, particularly because Q of the crustal low velocity zone beneath Tibet may be quite low and the amplitude and distribution of crustal Q are largely unknown.
+In the inversion, we apply a physical dispersion correction [Kanamori and Anderson, 1977] using the Q model from PREM [Dziewonski and Anderson, 1981], in which shear Q is 600 in the 'lid" (top 120 km), 80 in the uppermost mantle to 220 km depth, and 140 below that.
 The PREM model is plausible for the Tibetan uppermost mantle, although Q is probably lower in the mantle part of the 'lid' beneath Tibet.
-Compared to an elastic uppermost mantle, the lower Q of PREM reduces Rayleigh wave phase velocity at 50 sec period by about 1%.
-However, because the Tibetan crust is warm and may possess pockets of partial melt, PREM's crustal Q is much too high and, therefore, the crustal part of the anelastic physical dispersion correction will be underestimated by the PREM Q model.
-To assess the effect on Rayleigh wave phase velocities of a mid-crustal low Q zone, we computed dispersion curves for the LVZ Vsv model in Figure 2a (red dashed line) using the PREM Q model and compared them to curves from a low crustal Q model in which Q is 80 between 20 and 50 km depth but equal to the PREM Q at other depths.
-The low crustal Q model reduces Rayleigh wave phase speed relative to the PREM Q model by 5 m/s (~0.2%) at 10 sec period and 17 m/s (~0.5%) at 20 sec period.
-Because physical dispersion increases with period (although it is offset by decreasing sensitivity to crustal structure), slightly larger physical dispersion effects are seen between 20 sec and 30 sec period.
-In this paper we focus on low Rayleigh wave phase velocities between 10 sec and 20 sec period as diagnostic of low velocities in the middle crust.
-In this period range, low crustal Q, which probably accompanies low Vs in the middle crust, will affect Vs by only a small amount (<0.5%).
+Compared to an elastic uppermost mantle, the lower Q of PREM reduces Rayleigh wave phase velocity at 50 s period by about 1%.
+However, because the Tibetan crust is warm and may possess pockets of partial melt, PREM's crustal Q is much too high and, therefore, the crustal part of the anelastic physical dispersion correction will be underestimated by the PREM O model.
+To assess the effect on Rayleigh wave phase velocities of a mid-crustal low Q zone, we computed dispersion curves for the LVZ Vsv model in Figure 2a (red dashed line) using the PREM Q model and compared them to curves from a low crustal Q model in which Q is 80 between 20 and 50 km depth but equal to the PREM O at other depths.
+The low crustal Q model reduces Rayleigh wave phase speed relative to the PREM Q model by 5 m/s ($\sim 0.2\%$) at 10 s period and 17 m/s ($\sim 0.5\%$) at 20 s period.
+Because physical dispersion increases with period (although it is offset by decreasing sensitivity to crustal structure), slightly larger physical dispersion effects are seen between 20 s and 30 s period.
+In this paper we focus on low Rayleigh wave phase velocities between 10 s and 20 s period as diagnostic of low velocities in the middle crust.
+In this period range, low crustal Q, which probably accompanies low Vs in the middle crust, will affect Vs by only a small amount (<1%).
 Therefore, our ignorance of the magnitude and distribution of midcrustal low Q zones will have a negligible effect on inferences concerning low velocity zones in the Tibetan crust.